 When was the last time you used a payphone?
 You can’t remember.
 It’s even hard to find one in some cities.

 If you do find one, trust me, it won’t work.
 With unlimited phone calls, there’s no need to have payphones around.
 Thank you, smartphone.

 If you were to download a mobile scanning app, there are so many good ones it can be hard to make up your mind.

 Some defaults and third-party apps like Dropbox, Evernote, and iPhone’s Note app even have a built-in scanner integrated.

 7. Digital Cameras

 The best camera is the one you have with you.
 No need to carry a digital camera around when your smartphone’s cameras are really damn good nowadays.

 8. Photo Albums

 With Google Photos, you can store all your photos in the cloud without worrying about storage limits as long as you don’t mind Google compressing your photos.

 The same thing goes for Camcorder.
 Your smartphone can do the job pretty well and sometimes better.
-Leave that camcorder home and use your smartphone instead.
+Leave that camcorder at home and use your smartphone instead.